soucharya19/CodeSquare/README.md

 # THEME - Career Opportunities Website

-# WEB DEVELOPMENT PROJECT - CodeSquare
+# WEB DEVELOPMENT PROJECT - Coders Base

 Coders Base: Your one-stop solution for placements and your Ultimate Career Companion!
 Unlock a world of opportunities with Coders Base!
 We're here to empower you with real-time resources about the latest, hackathons, coding contests, and coding contents - all tailored to ehance your skills and preferences!